Daniel E. Fleming

-Career

-Fleming received his B.A. at Stanford University in 1979 and his Master of Divinity from Gordon-Conwell Theological Seminary in 1985 before earning his doctoral degree in Near Eastern Languages and Civilizations from Harvard University in 1990.
+He completed a Ph.D. in Near Eastern Languages and Civilizations from Harvard University in 1990.
 After receiving his Ph.D., he was immediately appointed to the Department of Hebrew and Judaic Studies at New York University.
-Fleming is a recipient of the Guggenheim Fellowship (2004–05), the American Council of Learned Societies Fellowship (2004–05), Senior Fulbright Fellowship to France (1997–98) and the National Endowment for the Humanities Summer Stipend (1991).
-He currently serves as a senior fellow for the Institute for the Study of the Ancient World at New York University.
-He also serves on the editorial board for The World of the Bible.

 Research

 Fleming works broadly in ancient Near Eastern history, with anchors especially in second-millennium Syria and the first-millennium Levant as a matrix for ancient Israel and the Hebrew Bible.
 His research involves straddling two separate and sometimes territorial disciplines: Assyriology and biblical studies—both defined by written evidence that must be placed in context based on archaeological and visual sources as well.
 His framework for treating these domains as part of a whole is ultimately historical, and Fleming's individual projects have probed various aspects of the social fabric and political patterns that characterize the region in broad terms.
+He collaborated with Sophie Démare-Lafont of the University of Paris law school to create a social history of Emar in Syria, primarily by utilizing practical legal documents from the era.
+He also worked with Lauren Monroe of Cornell University, to reevaluate the names available in order to explain the politics of the Iron Age before the kingdoms of Israel and Judah.